Jonathan Greenblatt: Anti-Defamation League

+The Intercept reported in 2025 that Greenblatt has "shored up the ADL's role as little more than a fierce pro-Israel lobby group known for defending Israel by attacking its critics.
+With no sense of irony, much of this effort manifests as defamatory speech — at least in the everyday, if not the legal, sense — by Greenblatt."
 Greenblatt has expressed support for activist deportations in the second Trump presidency.
 In a June 2025 speech before Republican state attorneys general, Greenblatt said that the "real deal threat" to American Jews came from "this convergence of what I call the radical left and, like, Islamist groups here in the U.S.".
-Greenblatt compared pro-Palestinian student protesters to ISIS and Al-Qaeda, and said regarding Mahmoud Khalil, "I am sure we're going to find out about his ties to groups overseas."
+Greenblatt compared pro-Palestinian student protesters to ISIS and al-Qaeda, and said regarding Mahmoud Khalil, "I am sure we're going to find out about his ties to groups overseas."
 In an appearance on Fox News, Greenblatt said that college graduates and social media influencers who criticized the Gaza genocide were responsible for the Boulder fire attack, and falsely accused graduating MIT class president Megha Vemuri, who had criticized MIT's ties to Israel, of spreading "blood libels".

 In 2025, Yehuda Cohen, the father of a hostage held by Hamas in Gaza, criticized Greenblatt for falsely stating in a speech in France that his other son wanted to join the IDF and fight in the war in Gaza.
-Cohen said that his family supported a negotiated end to the war, and accused Greenblatt of promoting "cheap patriotism."
+Cohen said that his family supported a negotiated end to the war, and accused Greenblatt of promoting "cheap patriotism".
 Cohen said he had sought to meet with Greenblatt several times to explain his perspective, but had only met with Greenblatt's subordinates.

 Personal life

 Greenblatt is the grandson of a Holocaust survivor.
-He is married to Marjan Keypour Greenblatt, an Iranian Jewish political refugee to the United States who is the founder and director of the Alliance for Rights of All Minorities (ARAM), a non-profit.
+He is married to Marjan Keypour Greenblatt, an Iranian Jewish political refugee to the United States whose family fled Iran following the 1979 revolution.
+She is the founder and director of the Alliance for Rights of All Minorities (ARAM), a non-profit.
 They have three children.